fmalmeida/MpGAP/docs/quickstart.rst

 .. tip::

-  The best way to execute the pipeline is by using its configuration files.
+  The best way to execute the pipeline is by using a configuration file.
-  Users then must properly configure the file and then run the pipeline.
+  With a proper configuration users can easily run the pipeline.

 Prepare your folders
 """"""""""""""""""""